 Students must include proof of student status (copy of student ID) at the time of production.

-Programming decisions will be made by the notification deadline and selected entrants notified.
+Programming decisions will be made by the notification deadline, and selected entrants will be notified.

 If your film is selected, we reserve the right to determine the time and date for the screening of your film.
 Selection for screening will be determined no later than one month prior to the Festival.